keeltrace/qlcplus-wiki/How-to-translate-QLC-plus-in-your-language.md

 If everything goes well, a new file will be created in the folder where you modified the .pro file.
 You are now ready to process the file with QtLinguist, as mentioned above.

-When you're done with the translation, please create a Pull Request on GitHub for review and merge.
-Thanks.

 ### Translation files

 This is the list of files that needs to be translated for a full QLC+ translation: